intel-analytics/BigDL-2.x/apps/variational_autoencoder/readme.md

    dataset as training data, and learned a generative model that we can sample human faces from.
-3. Using Variational Autoencoder and Deep Feature Loss to Generate Human Faces This notebook is similar to 2. but use a more sophisticated loss function to generate more vivid images.
+3. Using Variational Autoencoder and Deep Feature Loss to Generate Human Faces This notebook is similar to the previous one but use a more sophisticated loss function to generate more vivid images at the cost of more training time.

 To run this example, you should first build the BigDL jar or download the pre-built version from [here](https://bigdl-project.github.io/master/#release-download/) and set the `SPARK_HOME` and `BIGDL_HOME` variable in the `start_notebook.sh` script.
 Then use this script to